lepolt/flickr-search/README.md

 - Design.
 I am not a good designer :) I would not want to push this app to production without some nice UI changes.
 - Loading indicator when searching for images.
 It would enhance the user experience if they had feedback to indicated when the was fetching data.
 - Input sanitization.
 Right now we allow the user to search for anything, and if they choose to search for multiple tags we don't verify that they are separated by a comma.
 - More accessibility testing.
-I'm using native SwiftUI controls so most things are handled okay with voice over.
+I'm using native SwiftUI controls so most things are handled okay with VoiceOver.
 One thing I might improve upon is some custom handling of the list of tags, or reading the description of a field like "author" or image size.